-The car scenario will ask how you’ll pay for it, desired monthly payment, loan term, and interest rate.
+The car scenario will ask how you’ll pay for it, the desired monthly payment, loan term, and interest rate.
 The emergency fund only asks for a target amount and time horizon.

-The same holds true when paying off credit card debt.
+The same holds when paying off credit card debt.
 Mint runs multiple scenarios on a sliding scale.

 Mint realizes each goal is different and integrates these features into their app.